Artistic Nature and Harsh Criticism

 Trusted Art Instructors

 I decided I could improve my work by taking online classes to get my master’s degree in illustration.
 All went well for several years and I learned so much from these great masters of the illustration world.
 As I finished up work on my thesis project and neared the end of this adventure the worst began.
 About 6 months ago now, I was faced not just with criticism, but harsh, unrealistic brutal criticism that left me paralyzed.
 This hurt not just because of the brutality of it but because it came from someone who was supposed to be teaching me and who had my respect.
 She said I was less than average.
 Up to that point, no other instructor had given me anything but helpful support and suggestions.
 She never said that I should give up art but it was tantamount to the same thing.
-In a field where there are at least 11 good and capable artists for every one art job, being average or less than average means I will never achieve any success.
+In a field where there are at least 11 good and capable artists for every solitary art job, being average or less than average means I will never achieve any success.
 My dreams of landing a publishing contract were cast into doubt and I wondered why I spent so much time and effort pursuing something that, for me, can never happen.

 This criticism wasn’t just a one-time thing.
 She hammered me for 3 months in a class where I learned nothing except that I cannot succeed in this field.
 No matter what I gave her it was less than okay.
 This was the woman who would be Okaying my master’s thesis and she made it clear that I was barely worth her time.
 She would give me suggestions for improvement one week and after I changed the offending things, she would say it was better before.
 Nothing special, nothing of lasting importance.
 I began to wonder if she was even going to allow me to graduate.
-She did finally okay my thesis project and award my master’s degree, but because of her harshness and constant brutal barrage of critical words, I fell into a depression.
+She did finally okay my thesis project and award my master’s degree, but because of her harshness and a constant brutal barrage of critical words, I fell into a depression.
 I cried for days.
 My sleep was interrupted, hearing her words in my head over and over.
 I wondered if I had anything of importance to share with anyone, artistically or intellectually.

 Successful People Who Overcame Obstacles

-I remember that all artists are presented with harsh disapproval but knowing and not caring are two different mind-sets.
+I remember that all artists are presented with harsh disapproval but knowing and not caring are two different mindsets.
 I read once that some art directors and even teacher routinely practice a method of culling the pack but telling some artists to give up art; they are no good.
 They do this for two reasons: first, if the artist believes them and gives up art then they were never going to have the ambition to make it anyway.
 Second, if the artist got mad and basically said I’ll show you, then they have what it takes and they will now work harder than ever before to excel in their craft.
 I know that and I did get mad.
 I also got depressed.

 A Smelly Mess

-Previously I had written artistic encouragement in the form of articles and blogs, but afterward I couldn’t bring myself to share anything.
+Previously I had written artistic encouragement in the form of articles and blogs, but afterward, I couldn’t bring myself to share anything.
 How could I?
 I was obviously unworthy.
 I spiraled into self-doubt and self-deprivation.
 I threw out the illustration work of 2 years thinking it could never be published anyway.
 Back to the drawing board.
-At the drawing board I stared blankly at paper thinking I shouldn’t waste the perfect paper with my chicken scratch.
+At the drawing board, I stared blankly at paper thinking I shouldn’t waste the perfect paper with my chicken scratch.
 I wasn’t even drawing for myself; something that used to bring me great joy.
 This depression lasted for months where I didn’t care about anything creative anymore.
-I didn’t do the dishes for weeks and forgot about laundry.
-Basically the house and I were falling into a smelly mess.
-Eventually I got back to a routine of cleanliness but only with extreme effort and discipline.
+I didn’t do the dishes for weeks and forgot about the laundry.
+Basically, the house and I were falling into a smelly mess.
+Eventually, I got back to a routine of cleanliness but only with extreme effort and discipline.
 Not that I wanted to; I just needed to.

 What do you do when you are faced with harsh criticism?